gabriel119435/MessagingHelloWorld/readMe.md

 # messaging hello world
 ## tech stack
- - kotlin/java 11
+ - kotlin/java 8
- - spring boot/web
+ - spring boot/web/data
+ - logback
  - gradle
+ - postgres
  - docker

+This project's objective is to have a good set of examples of the simplest usages of different technologies, such as sql database, message brokers, rest apis, etc

 ## build
+describe better using compose with postgres

 on project root dir:

     ./gradlew build